Salvius Tryphon: King Tryphon

 Nerva then failed to react with decision; by false promises he was able to return one body of the rebels to slavery, while neglecting to address a more serious outbreak near Heraclea.
 A troop of 600 soldiers which he finally dispatched to quell this revolt was beaten and slaughtered; the slaves now gained confidence, having won a large supply of armaments and a strong leader, a former slave called Salvius.
 Following the example of Eunus, the slave-leader of the First Servile War, who had proclaimed himself an Antiochus of the Seleucid line, Salvius assumed the name Tryphon, from Diodotus Tryphon, a Seleucid ruler.

-Morgantia
+Morgantina

-After his victory Salvius turned to besiege the city of Morgantia.
+After his victory Salvius turned to besiege the city of Morgantina.
 Nerva tried to relieve the city but was badly beaten by Salvius' slave army.
-After they took Morgantia the rebel army's ranks grew until they numbered 20,000 infantry and 2,000 cavalry.
+After they took Morgantina the rebel army's ranks grew until they numbered 20,000 infantry and 2,000 cavalry.
 Athenion, another slave turned rebel, meanwhile rose in the west of Sicily, and marched to join his forces with Salvius's.